Ernst H. Gombrich, Geburtstagsatlas für Max M. Warburg (5 June 1937)

-Geburtstagsatlas für Max M. Warburg by Ernst Gombrich (1937)
+Geburtstagsatlas für Max M. Warburg by Ernst H. Gombrich (1937)

-London, 1937: Young Ernst Gombrich, who had recently joined the scholars of “The Warburg Institute” – still based in South Kensington under the direction of Edgard Wind – was commissioned to produce a private edition of Bilderatlas: the Geburtstagsatlas für Max M. Warburg, on the seventieth birthday of Aby's brother, Max.
+London, 1937: Young Ernst Gombrich, who had recently joined the scholars of “The Warburg Institute” – still based in South Kensington under the direction of Edgar Wind – was commissioned to produce a private edition of Bilderatlas: the Geburtstagsatlas für Max M. Warburg, on the seventieth birthday of Aby’s brother, Max.
 The undertaking, conceived as a private gift, was probably initiated at the behest of Gertrud Bing and Fritz Saxl, or perhaps at the request of Max himself.
 In any event, the project clearly met with family approval – almost ten years after Warburg’s death and after the Institute’s eventful transfer to England, still believed in the possibility of the Mnemosyne project being published.

-Preserved in two typewritten copies – one in London, one in Hamburg – the Geburtstagstagsatlas is still unpublished, and has for decades been consigned to almost total oblivion (see the dedicated page on The Warburg Institute website and, in the Bibliographic Note at the bottom, the meagre collection of critical reviews).
+Preserved in two typewritten copies – one in London, one in Hamburg – the Geburtstagsatlas is still unpublished, and has for decades been consigned to almost total oblivion (see the dedicated page on The Warburg Institute website and, in the Bibliographic Note at the bottom, the meagre collection of critical reviews).

-In this issue of Engramma we present a complete edition of Geburtstagstagsatlas, obtained by collating the two typescripts; for now, it is a simple reproduction of copies in the form of images, but the Seminario Mnemosyne is working on a digitised version that will soon be published and will be the editio princeps of the "Birthday Atlas".
+In this issue of Engramma we present a complete edition of Geburtstagsatlas, obtained by collating the two typescripts; for now, it is a simple reproduction of copies in the form of images, but the Seminario Mnemosyne is working on a digitised version that will soon be published and will be the editio princeps of the “Birthday Atlas”.

 Although it is a sort of preparatory paste-up created for a publication that was supposed to remain private, the work reflects, in its general layout, the structure that had originally been designed for the publication of the Bilderatlas – a set of panels, accompanied by concise texts – but at the same time, it differs considerably from the panels assembled by Warburg and collaborators in 1929.